ethmimo/Whitepaper/README.md

-# ERC-ME: A Standard for Tokenized Pseudo-identities
+# D-OZ: A Standard for Tokenized Pseudo-identities

 Last Revision: 08/02/2018